githubfan23445/pxt-arcade/docs/advanced-stream.md

         "imageUrl": "/static/advanced-stream/Mb7nDODcY3Q.jpg"
     },
     {
-        "name": "Save the Ants!",
+        "name": "Color Changing World",
-        "description": "Join Richard, Shannon, Joey, and Vivian as we make a game about ants crossing a bridge.
-Hold A to stop the ants from progressing, but hurry!
-There's an anteater on the top, and an antlion on the bottom.
-Help as many ants cross as you can.", "youTubeId": "EcE_GmnZ14k",
+        "description": "Join Richard, Joey, and Vivian as we explore color!
+We're starting the basis of a game where the colors change when you walk through a door.", "youTubeId": "0sDq7w1rGLc",
         "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
+        "imageUrl": "/static/advanced-stream/0sDq7w1rGLc.jpg"
+    },
+    {
+        "name": "Haunted Home Ownership",
+        "description": "Join Richard, Daryl, Shannon, Joey, and Vivian as they make a game about lawn maintenance and ghosts.
+This stream gives some examples of how to make signs and NPCs in tilemap games, as well as custom dialogs!", "youTubeId": "uIhsNahi8Q8",
+        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/EcE_GmnZ14k.jpg"
+        "imageUrl": "/static/advanced-stream/uIhsNahi8Q8.jpg"
     },
     {
         "name": "Sucromon (Part 6)",